 For example, in the case of tax accounting, this could be an accountant working with an accountancy firm, who, in turn, works with a larger business.
 But instead of an individual, the B2B seller can provide this service through tax accounting software as well — Quickbooks, for instance.

 Sales funnel is a popular term in B2B marketing.
 It describes the process of getting a new lead through the various stages of the sales cycle and closing the deal.
-As such, it is crucial to create a sales funnel for your B2B business.
+As such, creating a sales funnel for your B2B business is crucial.